Liondance/TFP-2024/README.md

 # Installation Instructions

 The project here was coded using GHC version `9.4.7`.
-For better assurance of identical results, you may want to install the same version using [GHCup](https://www.haskell.org/ghcup/install/) or a similar utility.
+For better reproducibility assurance, you may want to install the same version, using [GHCup](https://www.haskell.org/ghcup/install/) or a similar utility.

-To run the advanced test driver `ZTest2.hs`, the Haskell libraries `parsec` and `HUnit` must be installed:
+To run the advanced test driver `ZTest2.hs`, the Haskell libraries `parsec` and `HUnit` must also be installed:

 ```
 $ cabal install --lib parsec